-Criminal courts have the power to make a criminal behaviour order (CBO) when sentencing someone or discharging them conditionally.
+Criminal courts have the power to make a criminal behaviour order (CBO) when someone has been convicted of an offence.
 The CBO is made in addition to the sentence or conditional discharge order.
 The police can ask the prosecution to apply for a CBO.

 The court can make a CBO if two conditions are met.
 They must:

-- be satisfied, beyond reasonable doubt, that the offender has engaged in behaviour that caused or was likely to cause harassment, alarm or distress to any person - consider that making the order will help in preventing the offender from engaging in such behaviour.
+- be satisfied, beyond reasonable doubt, that the offender has engaged in behaviour that caused or was likely to cause harassment, alarm, or distress to any person, and - consider that making the order will help in preventing the offender from engaging in such behaviour.